 However, doing so is essential to create financial awareness from childhood that will be very useful in adult life; teach kids to appreciate what they have; give moderate value to material things and to manage resources appropriately.

 In order to get this done, the first task for families is to widely comprehend what is responsible consumption.
-According to Lina Trujillo, expert in life insurance and savings plans, life and leadership coach and mother of two teenagers, responsible consumption begins when we are clear about our income and expenses, which means knowing the concept of cash flow.
+According to Maria Benjumea, life and leadership coach and mother of two teenagers, responsible consumption begins when we are clear about our income and expenses, which means knowing the concept of cash flow.

 “This is something that we must teach our children since they learn addition and subtraction.
 They should know that all families receive a certain amount of money per month as a result of the work done by mom and dad, which they use to pay for food, rent, and other basic expenses.
-What is left of those entries (income) and outputs (expenses), is used for vacations, toys, and entertainment,” explains Trujillo.
+What is left of those entries (income) and outputs (expenses), is used for vacations, toys, and entertainment,” explains Benjumea.